Bhavana-s-iiitb/ASIC-Design/Static Timing Analysis.md

 ## Timing Analysis

--Clock period = 10.3ns
+- Clock period = 10.3ns
 <br>
--Setup uncertainty and clock transition will be 5% of clock -Hold uncertainty and data transition will be 8% of clock.
+- Setup uncertainty and clock transition will be 5% of clock
+- Hold uncertainty and data transition will be 8% of clock.

 ```
 ./sta